ovi-lab/HPUI-Core/Documentation~/docs/usage.md

 ## Interactables
 TODO

-# Usage of V1 (legacy)
+# Usage of V1 (Legacy)
-The following is the documentation of the oldder version of HPUI which did not use the XRI/XR-Hands.
+The following is the documentation of the Legacy version of HPUI (the `Legacy` namespace) which did not use the XRI/XR-Hands.
-This can be imported as a git package in Unity (with https://github.com/ovi-lab/HPUI-Core#0.1.0 ).

 A sample demo with v1 is available here: https://github.com/ahmed-shariff/SampleHPUI